KatrixReloaded/SoliditySecurityNotes/NOTES.md

       - And, `DISPATCHER(false)` indicates the opposite
     - `prover_args` is a flag for the config file that allows you to provide fine-grained tuning options to the Prover.
       - One of these is `-optimisticFallback true` which indicates that if there are any calls to functions that are out of scope, they cannot arbitrarily change the state of our contract.
 Setting it to false would lead to default havocs
   - Read up on `filtered` blocks in rules
   - Can assert logical expressions like `assert balanceBefore > balanceAfter => e.msg.sender == owner`
     - Here, we say that assert if balanceBefore is greater than balanceAfter, then msg.sender was the owner
+  - We can store a snapshot of storage using `storage`
+  - `lastStorage` gives us the current state of storage
+    - eg: `storage init = lastStorage;`
+    - `at init` would mean to rewind back to the init state of storage and then execute the command